LMMMEng/TransXNet/README.md

 # Image Classification

 ## 1. Requirements
-We highly suggest using provided dependencies to ensure reproducibility:
+We highly suggest using our provided dependencies to ensure reproducibility:
 ```
 # Environments:
 python==3.8.15